To start using the Forum, you need to

 When you log on to the Forum you’ll also need your password.
 This is for your security – preventing anyone else logging on as ‘you’.
 Use a memorable password, that is unlikely to be guessed by anyone that knows you.
 A mixture of letters and numbers is good.
 Please make a note of it!

-We ask new users on the Forum to introduce themselves before posting messages, so now’s a good time to think about what you’d like to say in your Intro – for example:
+To protect the Forum from spammers, we ask non-members to introduce themselves before they are allowed to post messages – so now’s a good time to think about what you’d like to say in your Intro – for example:

 - Your full name, where you’re from, how you got into hot rods, how long ago was that?